Barcelona Map, Barcelona Tourist Information Spain

 You can get off the bus to walk around the attraction and catch a later one to continue your journey.

-Ruta Norte-Roja.
+Ruta Norte Roja.
 The Red route North

-Ruta Sur-Azur.
+Ruta Sur Azur.
 The Blue route South

-Taxis
+Barcelona Taxis

 Taxis are plentiful, can use the exclusive bus / taxi lanes, thus helping them through traffic congestion

-Costs
+Taxi Costs

 Costs are reasonable, and are metered.
 Make sure the meter is on.
 Current fares are posted inside the cabs.